 Want to see more?30 Days of Brook Videos

-The style guide is really key to the entire platform in that it allows you to visually customize your Tailwind configuration.
+The design system is really key to the entire platform in that it allows you to visually customize your Tailwind configuration.
 Not only does this configuration apply to the component studio, it also applies to the image studio.
 I think the place this is most useful is with colors and typography.
 You can edit existing colors for type, background, and borders or you can create your own with an integrated color picker.
 You can also create your own font families from Google fonts and add them to your project with a simple @brook('fonts') custom blade directive.
 Lastly, the style guide compiles down to a CSS file that you can use directly or with our @brook('css') blade directive, but it also includes a JS file that can be used in other build environments.

 The component studio is essentially a visual Tailwind editor, but with layers of visualization that I find really useful as a developer.
 If you want to create or edit Tailwind components completely visually with the GUI, you can.
 No problem.
 But, the platform also adds additional views like class list views and a built in "flip side" code editor.
 The code editor has Emmet pre-installed and I have also built a custom Tailwind autocompleter.
 The other great thing about the component studio is that you can seamlessly integrate responsive images and other components that you have made on the platform.